DarshanAdiga/entity-relation-repo/README.md

 # Entity Relationship Management

-A work-in-progress project aimed at building a entity-relationship builder system using natural language processing techniques and machine learning algorithms
+A work-in-progress project aimed at building a entity-relationship builder system using NLP